mikeshutov/ResponsiveRecaptchaV2/readme.md

 - mode: Which layout you wish to show the recaptcha in (horizontal,vertical) defaults to horizontal.

 ## Properties and Methods Available in the ResponsiveRecaptcha object
+Properties are available under the props of the object.

 # Properties:
 - el : This objects recaptcha's related ID attribute.
 - initialized : a timestamp when the recaptcha was rendered.